Table of Contents

 How Is an IV Inserted?

 The IV assembly consists of a needle inside a catheter, which is like a little pipe, inserted about 1 inch (20-25 mm) into a vein.
-Part of the catheter remains outside the skin, and can be connected to a syringe, or an infusion line (connected to an "IV bag"), or capped with a haplock for future use.
+Part of the catheter remains outside the skin, and it can be connected to a syringe, or an infusion line (connected to an "IV bag"), or capped with a haplock for potential future use.

 Do I Really Have to Have an IV?